jules2689/trudeau/docs/2020-04-21/post_news.md

 We know these are very difficulttimes for Canadians, but the government of Canada is working to ensure that those organizations that Canadians arerelying on have the resources that they need so they can continue to help Canadians now and into the future.
 I want to thank all the organizations, charities, and community leaders, including faith leaders, that have reachedout to me and My colleagues overthe last number of weeks for their hard work on this and their feedback and their guidance on how to get this right.
 Lastly, I want to thank the volunteers and the front-line workers, the service providers, who are tirelessly working day and night to provide much neededcritical services to our most vulnerable in their homes and intheir communities.
-Thank you so much for everythingthat you do.[speaking french][voice of interpreter] we are here for you.
+Thank you so much for everythingthat you do.[voice of interpreter] we are here for you.
 Thank you.